 One textbook is required for this course, entitled "Cultural Anthropology: Global Forces, Local Lives, 4th edition, by Jack David Eller.
 (Make sure you get the FOURTH edition!)
 The text is available at the UNT University Bookstore.
-Additional articles and other required course materials will be posted on our course webpage for your downloading pleasure.
+Additional articles and other required course materials will be posted in the lessons for your downloading pleasure.
 All readings listed on the syllabus are required.